 |Working on spelling, including prefixes and suffixes, doubling and dropping letters etc.

 The reading schemes used in Key Stage 1 are -

 - Collins - Big Cat

 - Oxford Reading Tree

-Children in Class 4 recieve a piece of either Maths or Literacy homework on a Monday.
+Children in Class 4 receive a piece of reading homework on a Monday.
 This is to be completed during the week and returned to school on Thursday morning.
 In their homework will also be their spellings which need to be practised every night for a test on Friday morning.

 Reading books are given out on a Friday for children to be listened to by a parent over the weekend.
 Reading books are to be returned to school on Monday morning so teachers can listen to the children throughout the week and their books can be changed.